What Are Computer Networking Skills in the Age of Zero-Trust Security and SD-WAN? (2026 Guide)

 How to List Computer Networking Skills on a Resume (2026)

-Avoid vague phrasing like:
+Avoid vague statements like:

 Computer networking skills